It's an NBA Power Rankings Tuesday!

-We do this (roughly) once a month now, as established in our maiden season on Substack, to take broader looks at the league as opposed to our old weekly pulse takes.
-The overall mission, though, remains unchanged: Establish a 1-to-30 ladder that measures big-picture potential and expectations alongside short-term results.
+The motivation for a monthly assemblage of rankings, as established in our maiden season on Substack, stems from a desire to take broader, periodic looks at the league as opposed to our old weekly pulse takes at ESPN.
+Yet the overall mission remains unchanged: Establish a 1-to-30 ladder that measures big-picture potential and expectations alongside short-term results.
+Injuries and other off-court developments, positive and negative, are factored in as well … with a dash of Committee whim mixed in.

-We ask, as always, that you register your quibbles or any other pertinent thoughts in the comments section below so we can respond and expound upon The Committee's thinking.
+We ask, as always, that you register your quibbles or any other pertinent thoughts in the comments section below so we can respond and expound upon our thinking.

 The Stein Line is a reader-supported newsletter, with both free and paid subscriptions available, and those who opt for the paid edition are taking an active role in the reporting by providing vital assistance to bolster my independent coverage of the league.
 Feel free to forward this post to family and friends interested in the NBA and please consider becoming a paid subscriber to have full access to all of my posts.